mevinbabuc/Restify/README.md

 Restify
 =======

-A ReST interface for appengine datastore.Restify accepts and returns data only in JSON format.Restify is CSOR compatible.
+A ReST interface for appengine datastore.

+Restify accepts and returns data in JSON format.Restify is CSOR compatible.
+Restify was built as a tool to aid front-end development in the absence of a proper backend.
+Restify helps us in setting up a backend rest server in minimal time.
+All you have to do is define your database model in ReSTify/model.py file and write the small snippet of code below.

 ## Get Started